wilsonliaows/docs/connectors/on-prem-files/trigger-new-csv.md

 ![Folder settings](/assets/images/connectors/on-prem-files/trigger-folder-settings.png)

-Optionally, you can define a [naming pattern](https://docs.workato.com/features/wildcard.html) so the trigger only pick up files with certain names.
+Optionally, you can define a [naming pattern](https://docs.workato.com/features/wildcard.html) so the trigger only picks up files with certain names.
 Enable this input field using `Add/remove optional fields` at the bottom of the form.

 ![Filename patterns](/assets/images/connectors/on-prem-files/filename-patterns.png)